tawadros/darkarts/README.md

 We solve this problem by (among many other things) adding a 'send' function that anonymously changes the rightful withdrawer of the token while keeping the token inside the contract, thus hiding the transaction graph.

 ## Details
+Recommended prerequisites
+- Ethereum fundamentals
+- zk-SNARK programming
+- Commit-reveal pattern

+### Commitment Structure
+The proof pre-image commitment consists of 3 things:
+- __Second address__, to signify the rightful withdrawer of a token
+- __Nullifier__, to signify the validity of the commitment and prevent double-spending
+- __Token ID__, to signify which token is backed by this commitment

 ### Second Address
 We added an additional keypair for a user to identify themselves within the system.
 In other words, in order anonymously send an NFT to someone else, you don't provide your Ethereum address.
 Instead, you use this second address from the public key of this new keypair.

 We feel the need to introduce a new address because of the lack of ECDSA (signing algorithm used by Ethereum) library in current SNARK toolbox (circom and zokrates only supports EdDSA).
 You can think of this address as having a similar function to z-address in Zcash.

 Currently, we just use a simple random bits as our secret key and its Pedersen hash as the public key / address.

-### Commitment Structure
-The proof pre-image commitment consists of 3 things:
-- __Second address__, to signify the rightful withdrawer of a token
-- __Nullifier__, to signify the validity of the commitment and prevent double-spending
-- __Token ID__, to signify which token is backed by this commitment

 ### Send Function
 While the deposit and withdrawal functionality of this project is similar to tornado.cash with some minor adjustments, the send functionality is novel.
 Its high-level function is basically a combination of withdrawal and deposit, and is similar to the 'Pour' functionality from the Zerocash paper: